Our leadership team offers years of experience in education combined with a passion for inspiring students to reach their greatest potential.

 Dr. Moshe Ornstein

-She graduated Seminar Yerushalayim with an Honors Teaching Certificate and obtained a Bachelor's in Liberal Arts through TTI.
+Mrs. Greenblatt has worked with teens in and out of the classroom for over 10 years, including after-school enrichment programs and one-on-one mentoring.
+She graduated Seminar Yerushalayim with an Honors Teaching Certificate and obtained a bachelor's in Liberal Arts through TTI.

 Mrs. Greenblatt also plays piano and has directed many school productions and smaller events.